-Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers would come to around $1,381, as of June 2017.
-Or slightly higher, if you add in property taxes and insurance.
+Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers would come to around $1,622, as of May, 2019.
+Or slightly higher, if you add in property taxes and insurance

 Calculating the Average Mortgage Payment in Washington State